RandomKiddo/RandomKiddo/README.md

 These are languages I know basic knowledge about but I don't do many projects with these

-- JavaScript / TypeScript / JQuery / JSON
+- JavaScript / TypeScript / JQuery / JSON / React / Node / Next.js
-- HTML & CSS / XML
+- HTML / CSS / XML / TailwindCSS
 - C# / C
-- Fortran90 & Fortran95
+- Fortran90 / Fortran95
 - MySQL

 ### Tools: